 In recent years, with food scandals constantly occurring, consumers have become increasingly suspicious of their food choices.
 At the same time, public opinion often encounters people's harsh reflections on product quality and health safety.
 A recent emerging consumer trend is organic food.
 Consumers are looking for clean, safe products that are produced organically.
-This has attracted great attention from many scholars around the world recently, and more and more studies related to the willingness to pay for organic products have been published.
+This has attracted great attention from many scholars around the world recently, https://doi.org/10.57110/vnujeb.v2i6.243 and more and more studies related to the willingness to pay (WTP) for organic products have been published.
 The most popular are European studies such as those by Denver et al. (2019), Kokthi et al. (2021), Mazzocchi et al. (2019), followed by studies in the Americas such as Cai et al. (2019), Smith et al. (2021), and even in African countries such as the study by Adams et al. (2018) and in Asia, Bhattarai (2019), and Wang et al. (2019).
-Theoretical frameworks of consumer behavior combined with quantitative methods are used in a variety of ways, especially the Choice Experiment model (CE), such as the studies of Smith et al. (2021); Cai et al. (2019); Denver et al. (2019); Mazzocchi et al. (2019); and the Contingent Valuation Method (CVM),
+Theoretical frameworks of consumer behavior combined with quantitative methods are used in a variety of ways, especially